What’s Around the Corner?

 - The Application

 This is the paper (or electronic) application which will likely consist of multiple pages of questions to answer and blanks to fill in about the pet you wish to insure.
-It will ask questions about your pet’s name, species (i.e. dog or cat), if the insured is a purebred or mixed breed, breed identification of the insured, at least the approximate date of birth of your pet, gender, questions related to any known health conditions or symptoms and treatments received by your pet (with or without a specified time period encompassing this information), is the animal spayed or neutered and they may even inquire as to if your pet is microchipped.
+It will ask questions about your pet’s name, species (i.e. dog or cat), if the insured is a purebred or mixed breed, breed identification of the insured, at least the approximate date of birth of your pet, and gender.
+As well, there will be questions related to any known health conditions, or symptoms and treatments received by your pet (with or without a specified time period encompassing this information).
+They'll ask if the animal is spayed or neutered and they may even inquire as to if your pet is microchipped.
 This is likely the minimum amount of information required on the application form

 - The Medical Examination